agama-project/agama/doc/storage_ui.md

 Of course, at any point in time the user could modify the root volume and switch to fixed (ie. not auto-calculated) limits.
 In that case, the entered values would be observed and would not be automatically recalculated anymore, despite any configuration for the default volumes.

+### Interface Changes for Transactional Systems

+As explained at the beginning of this document, Agama can install some transactional distributions.
+In those systems, it makes no sense to disable Btrfs snapshots, which are required to provide the functionality.
+Is not only that snapshots are mandatory in transactional systems, they are actually used with a different purpose when compared to read-write systems.

+Thus, if the system being installed is transactional, that will be clearly stated at the "settings" section of the storage proposal page.
+The setting to use btrfs snapshots will not be there and the root file system will be labeled as "transactional" in the corresponding table.

 ## Advanced Preparations